-Ouch!
-You’re going to the mat to help your body, but if not practiced properly, then yoga can harm you more than it can help you.
+You’re going to the mat to help your body, but if you don't practice properly, then yoga can harm you more than it can help you.

 When your hands and feet are in the ground, think of the energy flowing through all five fingers and toes, and all parts of the palm and soles into the earth to keep you fully anchored.